mongodb-developer/php-quickstart/README.md

 This is  MongoDB PHP quick start.
 It was written in conjunction with this [article](https://developer.mongodb.com/quickstart/php-quickstart).

+## Status as of February 24, 2021

+Under development... incomplete.
+Stay tuned.

 ## Prerequisites

    You'll need the following installed on your computer to follow along with this tutorial: